amperature/gdg/design.md

 ```

 ## Sounds
 I made the soundtrack of 1 song in 3 hours with a lot of Analog Lab V and Serum.
-It was also easy to implement since LOVE2D
+It was also easy to implement since LOVE2D had native sound support.

+## Pausing & Restarting
+The way I implemented pausing was to have a variable called paused, and then created a function called gameRunning() which took important elements of the game and wrapped them all into an if statement that checked whether paused was false, and would only run the code if it was.

+Restarting was covered using love.event.quit('restart'), which restarts the game and reloads everything, as well as using a sleep timer function provided by lua-users.org.

+## Credits

+Let me end by saying I had gotten a lot of help from 🦞🎮, the creator of the well known arcade stacker Cambridge, and Oshisaure, another game developer and content creator on the game.
+They helped me through learning Lua and LOVE2D in less than a month and I am very grateful for their help.
+Thank you.